thk123/se4be-website/index.md

 Automated tests are one of the most powerful tools in a developers toolkit.
 My motto forged from years of practical experience is _code that isn't tested does not work_ as expected.

 Learning to write automated tests will free the domain experts from having to constantly re-test changes by hand.
-It will also improve the overall reliability of the software, particuarly when you have multiple people working on the same project.
+It will also improve the overall reliability of the software, particularly when you have multiple people working on the same project.

 **Learn to write tests to eliminate new bugs and speed up development in the process.**